RoboSarno/Wildlife_Image_Classification/README.md

 Hogs are generally nocturnal, but in cold periods they are commonly seen during daylight hours.
 They are threatened by deforestation and by hunting for food.
 The species, however, is currently classified as ‘Least Concern’.

 **Leopards:**
 A single leopard species calls the park home, the panthera pardus pardus.
-TLike civets and genets, leopards possess a spotted coat.
+Like civets and genets, leopards possess a spotted coat.
 This animal is mostly nocturnal and is hunted for its fur, claws, whiskers, tails, and meat.
 As the species it preys on experience a population decline, the leopard will have fewer feeding sources.
 Like the aforementioned species, this species is threatened by habitat fragmentation.

-**Monkeys/Promisians:**
+**Monkeys/Prosimians:**
 The park is home to eleven primate species.
 Three species are nocturnal and are not under threat.
 The rest are diurnal and a few of those species are threatened by over-hunting and deforestation.
 Prosimians are primarily nocturnal and their population is threatened by habitat loss due to mining, agriculture, and hunting.

 **Rodents:**
-Tai National Park has several rodent species, including rusty-bellied brush-furred rat, edward’s swamp rat, and the woodland dormouse.
+Tai National Park has several rodent species, including rusty-bellied brush-furred rat, Edward’s swamp rat, and the woodland dormouse.
 Rodents are both nocturnal and diurnal.

 ______

 ### Approach

-We will implement a convolutional neural network build upon TensorFlow's API to classify images from the trap cameras.

 #### Notebook/Code